A Page of Worlds — A Poster Archive

 Russian avant‑garde artists' contemplations on byt, on different ways of changing it, and particularly Dziga Vertov's call for "a precise study of movement" and for reorganizing the movements of everyday objects "as a rhythmical whole" according to their "internal rhythm," inspired me to create my own project The Rhythm of Byt.

+The short film consists of three parts.
 While they share the themes of time, domesticity, and everyday life, each part is edited according to a different type of rhythm.